-- At the time of the annual inspection, there was no water identified within the BGS Ash Seal Pond to determine the present depth and elevation of water within the CCR surface impoundment.
-Additionally, since the previous annual inspection was completed, from the time the staff gauge was installed in October 2016, there has been no available staff gauge water elevation data to review due to no water being present within the BGS Ash Seal Pond during the periods of instrumentation monitoring.
-Therefore, there is no data available to determine the minimum or maximum depths or elevations of impounded water within the BGS Ash Seal Pond since the previous annual inspection. - From the 2016 topographic/bathymetric survey of the BGS Ash Seal Pond, the elevation of the top of CCR/sediment varied between an elevation of 529 feet in the southwest corner of the CCR surface impoundment to an elevation of 536 feet in the northeast corner of the CCR surface impoundment.
-The average elevation of the top of
+At the time of the annual inspection, water was not observed to be present within the BGS Ash Seal Pond.
+Therefore, the present depth and elevation of water within the CCR surface impoundment was unable to be determined.
+Additionally, review of the staff gauge water elevation data since the previous annual inspection showed no water being present within the BGS Ash Seal Pond during any of the instrumentation monitoring periods.
+Therefore, there was no data available to determine the minimum or maximum depths or elevations of impounded water within the BGS Ash Seal Pond since the previous annual inspection.

-CCR/sediment within the BGS Ash Seal Pond was approximately 532.5 feet.

-• From the 1965 drawing of the original structural site preparation grading plan contours, the bottom contour elevation of the BGS Ash Seal Pond was approximately 12 feet below the top of crest of the south embankment at an elevation of 521 feet.
-Comparing the 2016 topographic/bathymetric survey top of CCR/sediment elevations to the 1965 drawing of the original structural site preparation grading plan bottom contour elevation, the deposition thickness of the BGS Ash Seal Pond varies between 8 feet in the southwest corner to 15 feet in the northeast corner of the CCR surface impoundment.
+- From the 2016 topographic/bathymetric survey of the BGS Ash Seal Pond, the elevation of the top of CCR/sediment varied between an elevation of 529 feet in the southwest corner of the CCR surface impoundment to an elevation of 536 feet in the northeast corner of the CCR surface impoundment.
+The average elevation of the top of CCR/sediment within the BGS Ash Seal Pond was approximately 532.5 feet. - From the 1965 drawing of the original structural site preparation grading plan contours, the bottom contour elevation of the BGS Ash Seal Pond was approximately 12 feet below the top of crest of the south embankment at an elevation of 521 feet.
+Comparing the 2016 topographic/bathymetric survey top of CCR/sediment elevations to the 1965 drawing of the original structural site preparation grading plan bottom contour elevation, the deposition thickness of the BGS Ash Seal Pond varied between 8 feet in the southwest corner to 15 feet in the northeast corner of the CCR surface impoundment.